Duke Cheng

 That the heavens chose the emperor, and his burden was vast, his vision often clouded by the power-hungry ministers.

 Duke Cheng leaned back against the carriage walls.
-He feared for his brothers health.
-Often, he found his brother with worry etched so deeply across his face, it became a part of him.
-Duke Cheng only sought to sharpen his brother's rule, not to challenge it.
+He worried about his brother.
+Many nights he'd seen his brother with worry etched so deeply across his face, it became a part of him.
+Duke Cheng only sought to help his brother rule, not to challenge it.

 But words, once spoken, were like arrows loosed from a bow.
 They would find their mark—intended or not.